William Faulkner: Style and technique

+Carl Rollyson has argued that, "as an artist," Faulkner believed "he should be above worldly concerns and even morality."
 Faulkner was known for his experimental style with meticulous attention to diction and cadence.
-In contrast to the minimalist understatement of his contemporary Ernest Hemingway, Faulkner made frequent use of "stream of consciousness" in his writing, and wrote often highly emotional, subtle, cerebral, complex, and sometimes Gothic or grotesque stories of a wide variety of characters including former slaves or descendants of slaves, poor white, agrarian, or working-class Southerners, and Southern aristocrats.
+In contrast to the minimalist understatement of his contemporary Ernest Hemingway, Faulkner made frequent use of stream of consciousness in his writing, and wrote often highly emotional, subtle, cerebral, complex, and sometimes Gothic or grotesque stories of a wide variety of characters including former slaves or descendants of slaves, poor white, agrarian, or working-class Southerners, and Southern aristocrats.

+Faulkner's contemporary critical reception was mixed, with The New York Times noting that many critics regarded his work as "raw slabs of pseudorealism that had relatively little merit as serious writing".
+His style has been described as "impenetrably convoluted".

 In an interview with The Paris Review in 1956, Faulkner remarked: Let the writer take up surgery or bricklaying if he is interested in technique.
 There is no mechanical way to get the writing done, no shortcut.
 The young writer would be a fool to follow a theory.
 Teach yourself by your own mistakes; people learn only by error.
 The good artist believes that nobody is good enough to give him advice.
 He has supreme vanity.
 No matter how much he admires the old writer, he wants to beat him.
-Writer Flannery O'Connor stated that "the presence alone of Faulkner in our midst makes a great difference in what the writer can and cannot permit himself to do.
-Nobody wants his mule and wagon stalled on the same track the Dixie Limited is roaring down".

-Faulkner's contemporary critical reception was mixed, with The New York Times noting that many critics regarded his work as "raw slabs of pseudorealism that had relatively little merit as serious writing".
-His style has been described as "impenetrably convoluted".
+In that same interview, Jean Stein says "Some people say they can't understand your writing, even after they read it two or three times.
+What approach would you suggest for them?"
+Faulkner replies: "Read it four times."

+When asked about his influences, Faulkner says "the books I read are the ones I knew and loved when I was a young man and to which I return as you do to old friends: the Old Testament, Dickens, Conrad, Cervantes, Don Quixote—I read that every year, as some do the Bible.
+Flaubert, Balzac—he created an intact world of his own, a bloodstream running through twenty books—Dostoyevsky, Tolstoy, Shakespeare.
+I read Melville occasionally and, of the poets, Marlowe, Campion, Jonson, Herrick, Donne, Keats, and Shelley."